Is Paddle Boarding Hard? (Answered)

 - Boosts your endurance and stamina

-- Allows you to spend quality time with family, friends, significant other
+- Allows you to spend quality time with family, friends, or your significant other